 Parties will always meet separately for their first appointment, their "Intake Appointment," which is two hours in length.
 This gives each party an opportunity to explain their side of the story.
 This also allows Ms. Trotter the opportunity to explain how the process of Parent Coordination works, including reviewing the rules, and fees, answering and clarifying the paperwork and PC process, and all applicable paperwork.
 The next session is scheduled jointly, where both parties are present.
 If a protective order is in place, times can be staggered and parties can be separated in separate rooms.
 Usually, parties meet regularly in the beginning, with sessions being scheduled out according to the level of co-parenting conflict.
 It is Ms. Trotter's intention to teach co-parents to use the tools to co-parent independently and to eventually meet with the parties only on an "as-needed" basis.
 No retainers are necessary as long as parties follow the Rules and/or the Fee Payment Agreements located in their Intake Packets.

 Ms. Trotter was on the Working Committee of the Families in Transition Program, and assisted in writing the Order Appointing Parenting Coordinator courts still use in its amended form.
-As a pioneer in the Parenting Coordination process, Ms. Trotter also helped establish the local court rules and was present during the writing of the first legislation in the country that governed the actions of the PC.
-She was also present for the writing of the legislative revision in 2003.
+As a pioneer in the Parenting Coordination process, Ms. Trotter also helped establish Tulsa County Court Rules and was present during the writing of the first legislation in the country that governed the actions of the PC.
+She was also present for the writing of the legislative revision in 2003, see the statute here.